 – What height to I start at?
 2,850m/ 9,350 feet

 – What is the high point on the trek?
 5,632m/ 18,477 feet

 You need to have 3 days acclimatizing to the low levels of oxygen around 3,500m/ 11,500 feet around the town of Namche Bazaar.
 All altitude related research suggests that you need acclimatize well at this critical point.
 If you fail to acclimatize well at this height you run a serious risk of getting serious altitude sickness higher up the trail.
-Check out our Itinerary
+Check out our Itinerary.

+4).
 Have an effective training program

-over months of training.
+You need to havean effective training program at home that gives excellent physical conditioning.
+Add weight to your backpack gradually building from 6kg to 12kg / 12lbs to 25lbs over 3 to 6 months of training.
 Building your hiking training from 3 – 6 hours once a week on uneven terrain both up and down hills.
 You should also be training an additional 3/ 4 times a week.
 If you are on one of our treks to base camp, we are available to help you get specific information and help you get the conditioning needed for this long trek to and from Everest.

 When you start the trek to Everest Base Campyou are at 2,850m/ 9,000 ft and start walking to 5,364m/ 17,500ft high in the Himalaya’s.
 Slow your walking pace drastically.
 The key with climbing any mountain or trekking to altitude is to expend as little energy as possible moving from one village to the next.
 Yes, physical exertion is an important part of acclimatizing, along with hydration (4/5 liters per day), eating well and sleeping.
 Just make sure you keep your walking pace slow and keep your heart rate at a manageable rate and not to fatigue your muscles and aid the recovery process as you move to higher altitudes.

-.
+You will be learning to walk again and pace yourself as your body will have lower levels of oxygen to work with.
+The slow approach with an experienced guide will get results.
+We have 99% success rate on our trek to Everest base camp.
 You can walk in the hills at home with extra weight building from 6kg to 10+ kg for 3 – 6 hours along with weight training and other endurance training you can easily build up the correct fitness in a 3 – 6 month period depending on where your starting point of fitness is.
 Check out our Everest Base Camp Trek information and read more blog posts on Everest base camp, training, preparation and getting ready for your adventure.

 Is it difficult trekking into Everest Base Camp in Nepal.
 If you would like to talk more about specific training required for mountain treks, feel free to get in touch.
 We have a wealth of experience.
 Our Everest Base Camp Trek have 99% success rate to date and we have a 45 page dossier on the trek, training plans and we are available 5 days a week to help you get trained up and have all the information you need to make this journey to Everest base camp.